PRAXIS by TACITUS

 Claim-source alignment

-Capsules and Ask outputs preserve source ids, previews, gaps, and claim posture so a policy team can separate cited facts from model judgment and user assumptions.
+PRAXIS keeps source previews, gaps, and claim posture close to the answer so teams can separate cited facts from model judgment or user assumptions.

-A capsule can carry role, institution, lens, allowed tools, constraints, and output goals so the model answers as a specific policy worker rather than a generic assistant.
+Context Capsules can carry role, institution, lens, constraints, and output goals so PRAXIS answers for a real policy job instead of a generic chat.

 Output quality

-Memo, brief, talking-point, source review, and handover workflows keep output contracts, caveats, receipts, and next actions attached to the work product.
+Brief, memo, source review, and handover workflows keep caveats, receipts, and next actions attached to the work product.

 Thinking devices